mshajid/My-Odin-Project-Joruney/readme.md

-# Welcome to my Odin Project "PROJECTS"
+# Welcome to my Odin Project "I call this a TOP TIMELINE"
 ---
 This parent directory allows you to see all of my completed and pended projects on the Odin Project.